dllbdev/simple-flask-crud/README.md

 This was a semestral project I created as TA for the *Database Systems* course at UTEM.

-I emulated the web app in a simple static website (HTML, JS, CSS) as a [live demo](https://dllbdev.github.io/simple-inventory-sales-crud/).
+I emulated the web app in a simple static website (HTML, JS, CSS) as a [live demo](https://dllbdev.github.io/flask-mysql-crud/).

 ## Requirements

  `MySQL` is used for the databases in the backend.
-So, the **first step** is to install `MySQL Workbench 8.0` (recommended) and set up your localhost server and password there.
+So, the **first step** is to install `MySQL Workbench 8.0` (recommended) and run it to set up the localhost server there.

 Then, the python libraries needed are: